adafruit/Wippersnapper_Boards/README.md

 | ``value``             | int                   | 16-bit Analog value, unit-less                                          |
 | ``weight``            | float                 | grams (g)                                                               |

-### Measurement Period
+#### Measurement Period

-Stores the number of milliseconds between measurements as a signed 32-bit int. -1 stops a measurement and 0 indicates as fast as possible.
-Both readable and writable.
+Stores the number of milliseconds between measurements as a signed 32-bit int.
+Defining a value of `-1` stops a measurement and `0` indicates as fast as possible.
+This field is empty by default, configuring a component using an Adafruit IO Dashboard block sets the measurement period.

 # Example Hardware Description